spare-time/pinboogle/README.md

 Where PINBOARD_USERNAME is the user name you are registered and NUMBER is from which timestamp you want to fetch pinboard links (use 1 to start from oldest).

-## Importing to Solr
+## Solr

+After scraping data and adding it to data folder, start solr container with:

+    $ docker-compose up -d

+Solr will start and precreate a core named 'pinboard' as default.
+Also the data folder will be available inside the container at /var/data folder.
+If you want to explore the container, login with:

+    $ docker exec -t -i pinboogle_solr_1 /bin/bash

+You can also access the admin site at http://localhost:8983/solr

+### Importing data

-With Solr installed and running, use the following commands:
+With Solr container running, use the following commands:

-    $ ./bin/solr create -c [NAME]
-    $ ./bin/post -c [NAME] path/to/data.json
+    $ docker exec -it --user=solr pinboogle_solr_1 bin/post -c pinboard /var/data/[JSON_FILE]

 Solr can complain about html_content filed being immense.
 Go to Solr web interface and change the type of this field to text_general and reimport using the command above.

-Test the index with Search web interface at: http://localhost:8983/solr/#/[NAME]/query
+Test the index with Search web interface at: http://localhost:8983/solr/#/pinboard/query